What does it feel like to drive through Jabalya, northern Gaza, with the IDF?

 Subscribe to The Jerusalem Post Newsletter

-Northern Gaza didn’t feel that way.
-It felt like a whole year of war had stripped most of these places of every sign of what had come before.
-No advertisements for Coca-Cola, barely any graffiti that one sees in the West Bank.
-I did get a glimpse of rainbow colors at one point, maybe a kindergarten or daycare in the background.
-I saw one large water storage facility that seemed to say TIKA on it, the name of a Turkish government aid organization.
-Maybe this had been built by money from Ankara years ago.
+Northern Gaza isn’t like that.
+More than a whole year of the war stripped most of these places of every sign of before; there were no advertisements for Coca-Cola and barely any graffiti, like what is seen in the West Bank.
+I did get a glimpse of rainbow colors at one point, maybe what was once a kindergarten or a daycare, and also saw one large water storage facility that seemed to say TIKA on it, the name of a Turkish government aid organization, perhaps built by money from Ankara years ago.